kr-g/tempres/README.md

 todo: documentation pending

-following cmd-line tools are shipped within this package.
+following cmd-line tools are included in this package.

 ## tempres